guendto/jomiel/README.md

 python jomiel               # Starts the service
 ```

-## Status

-Keep in mind that `jomiel` is still a young project.
-Once you have
+`jomiel` is still a young project.
+Once you have `jomiel` running, you
-`jomiel` running, try:
+can experiment sending inquries to it:

 - [examples][5] - the demo programs written in most modern languages
 - [yomiel][1] - the pretty printer for `jomiel` messages

-To pass input URIs to inquire and display the meta data from `jomiel`.
 See also [Development: Supported websites](#supported-websites).

 ## HOWTO